 Though admittedly a little old-fashioned (similar to hitting the side of a TV to create a signal in the past), jarring the motor in this manner may occasionally help remove built-up rust within the motor.

-Sometimes, stopping the noise coming from your pool pump may be quick and easy.
+Sometimes, stopping the noise from your pool pump may be quick and easy.
 For instance, removing debris from the pump or changing the impeller is easier than replacing the pump body or changing faulty bearings in the motor.
-Also, another solution could be to build yourself a pool pump cover with some sound proofing material.

 If all efforts to fix the noise from your pool pump by yourself fail and you don’t have a warranty, you should send the pump to a specialist or purchase a new one.
-If you do end up having to go that route, head over to my best pool pump guide where I cover my top recommendations – just make sure you get a pump with a long lifespan and lifetime warranty.
+If you have to go that route, head to my best pool pump guide, where I cover my top recommendations – just make sure you get a pump with a long lifespan and lifetime warranty.